Grande Galerie: Pre-museum history

 The design of the eastern half is traditionally attributed to Louis Métezeau.
 The ground and intermediate (entresol) floors of the eastern half were soon devoted to artists' dwellings and workshops, by royal authorization in 1608.

 The design of the western half is attributed to Jacques II Androuet du Cerceau, who decorated it with a giant order of coupled pilasters framing two floors of windows.
-The original design called for the ionic order, but this was changed in 1603 to the composite order with sculpted dolphins celebrating the 1601 birth of the dauphin, the future Louis XIII.
+The original design called for the ionic order, but this was changed in 1603 to the composite order with sculpted dolphins celebrating the 1601 birth of the Dauphin, the future Louis XIII.
 The dolphin order was also used for Henri IV's additions to the Cour Ovale at the Palace of Fontainebleau.

-On the southern side, Lemercier commissioned Nicolas Poussin in 1641 to decorate the ceiling of the Grande Galerie, but Poussin returned to Rome in 1642 leaving the work unfinished.
+On the southern side, Jacques Lemercier commissioned Nicolas Poussin in 1641 to decorate the ceiling of the Grande Galerie, but Poussin returned to Rome in 1642 leaving the work unfinished.

 In 1661, a fire destroyed the Petite Galerie, which linked the Grande Galerie with the Cour Carrée, and the adjacent 5-bay pavilion containing the Grand Salon at the eastern end of the Grande Galerie.
 Louis Le Vau reconstructed the Petite Galerie with the Galerie d'Apollon and the Grand Salon as the Salon Carré, raising the 5-bay pavilion by one storey.

 In the 17th century the Grande Galerie was the theater of the "touching" ceremony, four times a year, in which the king was reputed to miraculously cure victimes of scrofula by simply touching them and pronouncing the ritual words "God heal you, the king touches you" (Dieu te guérisse, le roi te touche).

 From 1697 on, the French state's collection of plans-reliefs was stored in the Grande Galerie, of which it occupied all the space by 1754 with about 120 items placed on wooden tables.
 This was not intended as an artistic exhibition but served a military purpose, as the plans-reliefs were used to study and prepare defensive and offensive siege operations of the fortified cities and strongholds they represented.
 The plans-reliefs were removed in 1777 to the Hôtel des Invalides, where most of them are still displayed in the Musée des Plans-Reliefs.